LLNL/Abmarl/docs/src/overview.rst

    admiral visualize ~/admiral_results/MultiCorridor-2020-08-25_09-30/ -n 5 --record

-will load the experiment (notice that the directory name is the experiment name from the configuration file appended with a timestamp) and display an animation of 5 episodes.
+will load the experiment (notice that the directory name is the experiment title from the configuration file appended with a timestamp) and display an animation of 5 episodes.
 The ``--record`` flag will save the animations as `.mp4` videos in the training directory.